CMC-QCL/HPC-research-computing/Introduction.md

 ## Regional HPC Cluster: Laguna

-Established in 2024, the SoCal Regional Research Computing Alliance aims to provide high-performance computing cyberinfrastructure and expertise to under-resourced local institutions.
+Hosted at the University of Southern California (USC) and managed by the Center for Advanced Research Computing (CARC), Laguna is a state-of-the-art system boasting 2 shared login nodes, 20 compute nodes, and 8 GPU nodes.
+Through an extensively collaborative effort, the SoCal Regional Research Computing Alliance hopes that access to this advanced computing environment and comprehensive user services will propel local campus research forward exponentially.

 |     Category         	|     Function            	|     Qty    	|     Notes                                                                                                                          	|
 |----------------------	|-------------------------	|------------	|------------------------------------------------------------------------------------------------------------------------------------	|